MikhailStepanov/ML-Final-Project-Part-2/README.md

 3 convolutional layers (kernel size = 3x3, stride = 1, padding = 1, activation function Leaky ReLU, max pooling layer after each conv. layer with 4x4 kernel and stride=2)
 2 fully-connected layer (256 neurons each)

+The final grade for this project was 2,0.